 - M.A. in Social Anthropology

-- Clinical Diploma in Integrative Psychodynamic Counselling (Metanoia Institute)
+- Post Graduate Clinical Diploma in Integrative Psychodynamic Counselling

-I have worked in a several organizations including NHS settings as well as in private practice and I have experience of working with clients from all walks of life with a wide range of different issues (see below).
+- I am experienced with clients from all walks of life and a wide range of different issues (see below).

 Areas of counselling I deal with